soltislab/transcriptome_microsats/Tutorial/README.md

 This section uses the software PAL_FINDER, the annotated genome of Glycine max, and custom scripts described below.

-1. Change directory to "Glycine"
+1. Go to the main directory of your cloned repository

+  >cd transcriptome_microsats/

 2. Download and install PAL_FINDER
 	(http://sourceforge.net/projects/palfinder/)